mirror-shades/doxa/docs/index.md

 }
 ```

-The normal mode is a superset of the strict mode.
-This means that any valid strict mode code is also valid normal mode code.
+The normal mode is a superset of the safe mode.
+This means that any valid safe mode code is also valid normal mode code.
 Transition from prototype to production code is aided by the use of the `#warn` directive.
 Warn mode will compile the code in
-normal mode but provides warnings where strict syntax isn't followed.
+normal mode but provides warnings where safe syntax isn't followed.